 “Now I understand why Jewel wants to kill her,” he says as the doors close.

 We get back to the apartment with just enough time for me and Allen to grab a beer and join in the conversation with Elliot, James, Phil, Ethan, and Gary about one of the upcoming boxing matches in Tacoma.
-I’m personally not really a fan of boxing, but I had to try to look as natural as possible although Allen was revved up and ready to fight.
-I was hoping that Butterfly wouldn’t notice until I got a good look at what she was wearing when she finally emerged from the bedroom.
+I’m personally not really a fan of boxing, but I have to try to look as natural as possible, although Allen is revved up and ready to fight.
+I’m hoping that Butterfly won’t notice… until I get a good look at what she’s wearing when she finally emerges from the bedroom.

 Hot damn!
 What in the world…?

-She is wearing this sexy, tight ass red dress with black accessories that all look like Domme gear… or slave gear.
-I am doing everything I can to control myself until I see that her hair is pulled into this “don’t fuck with me” high as hell ponytail to show off a black lace choker.
+She’s wearing this sexy, tight ass red dress with black accessories that all look like Domme gear… or slave gear.
+I’m doing everything I can to control myself until I see that her hair is pulled into this “don’t fuck with me” high as hell ponytail to show off a black lace choker.
 She never wears chokers.
-I feel like I am about to break into a cold sweat and I have to use every bit of control not to get a boner in the presence of all these guys.
-I’m pretty certain they would have understood when three of the men in the group—including Allen’s boyfriend—all fell silent staring at her when she walked from the hallway to the kitchen.
+I feel like I’m about to break into a cold sweat and I have to use every bit of control not to get a boner in the presence of all these guys.
+I’m pretty certain they would have understood when three of the men in the group—including Allen’s boyfriend—all fall silent, staring at her as she walks from the hallway to the kitchen.

 “Good God!”
-Gary is the first to speak up.
+Garrett is the first to speak up.
 “What’s going on with Ana?”
-I turn to look at him .
+I turn to look at him.